 Vanzanth had turned his long head to meet me when he emerged from the weyr.
 Touchy, he observed, without offence.

-I ran my hand up the brown dragon’s jaw and pulled at the near head knob.
+I ran my hand up his jaw and pulled at the near head knob.
 “You didn’t deserve that,” I admitted.

 Whatever the Weyrwoman has to say can’t be that bad, L’stev.